New Frankfurt Old Town: Reception

 Public criticism and approval accompanied the project from the start.
 The lines of argumentation often followed the same pattern as since the beginning of the reconstruction debate immediately after the destruction.
 Dieter Bartetzko compares the old town with an unfathomably deep fountain that draws on the myths of the past and gives life in the present.
 He recalls that the fountain on the chicken market was drilled as early as Roman times and that the Carolingian people were probably already aware that they lived on historical ground.
 This explains why Frankfurt was referred to in its first documentary mention in 794 as a locus celeber, a celebrated site.
 He describes the old town with Nietzsche as an architectural palimpsest that always keeps the memory of the past in the minds of city dwellers, no matter how often it is overwritten.
 He explains this thesis using the example of the new building at Großer Rebstock (Markt 8) and the reconstruction at Braubachstraße 21.
-In contrast, the Technical City Hall, "rammed as a concrete juggernaut in the middle of the previously closed row of houses on Braubachstrasse", had remained a provocative and ignorant foreign body in the urban fabric for decades.
+In contrast, the Technisches Rathaus, "rammed as a concrete juggernaut in the middle of the previously closed row of houses on Braubachstrasse", had remained a provocative and ignorant foreign body in the urban fabric for decades.
 In spite of its architectural quality, this was his doom.

 Dankwart Guratzsch points to the broad consensus in which the reconstruction was decided.
 "It is the will of a committed citizenry ...
 It is a piece of civic pride that manifests itself in these houses, and the best craftsmen, artists, monument experts and architects contribute to it ...
 The citizen of the almost digitally located society insures the lost anchor of its origin and provides it with rock solid reinforcement made of cement".

-Jürgen Tietz doubts that the new old town will make a contribution to the future of the city.
+Jürgen Tietz doubts that the new old town will contribute to the future of the city.
 It is a fairytale world, the danger is great that "only a dollhouse will be created, a backdrop for photographing tourists, selfie stick drawn and thumbs up.
 What characterizes historic old towns cannot be ordered and also not simply built".
 The creative replicas are "fake architecture", "between the concrete structure and the exposed stone wall, the insulation wool peels out and proves that history is even possible in the face of today's building regulations cannot be reproduced true to the original".